Configuring Shopify Exports

 The column selection interface for a data tab

 Each data tab has its own set of available columns.
-Some common columns include:
+Example columns include:

 Data Tab Example Columns